opichon/propel-s3object-behavior/README.md

 ### Pruning "orphaned" files

-"Orphaned" files are files on AWS S3 that do not match any object instance in your app (or record in your database).
+"Orphaned" files are files on AWS S3 that do not match any object instance in your app (nor any record in your database).

 The S3Object behavior provides 2 built-in mechanisms to avoid orphaned files.